spacelama/ansible-initial-server-setup/README.md

-# Ansible Playbook for setting up a proxmox cluster with some debian and (LXC) container VMs, some tasmota IOT devices, and some Openwrt Access Points and Routers with VLAN separation of the SSIDs on each of the radios
+# Ansible Playbook for Proxmox, Debian (LXC) Containers, VMs, Physical nodes, Tasmota IOT, OpenWRT Routers and Access Points

+## Introduction

+### What are we?

-A couple of [Ansible](http://docs.ansible.com/) playbooks which runs a series of configuration steps to set up an SOE based on Debian, in order to provide a solid foundation for subsequent actions.
+We're a couple of [Ansible](http://docs.ansible.com/) playbooks which runs a series of configuration steps to set up a SOE based on Debian, in order to provide a solid foundation for subsequent actions outside the control of these playbooks.
+We can provide optional ***(partial) configuration of a Proxmox cluster, manage Debian (LXC) containers, VMs, and physical hardware (including some hardware management), configuration of Tasmota IOT devices, and some OpenWRT Access Points and Routers configurable with VLAN separation of the SSIDs on each of the radios***.

 It borrows heavily from the work of: [Luke Harvey](https://github.com/lukeharvey), [Bryan Kennedy](https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers), [Ryan Eschinger](http://ryaneschinger.com/blog/securing-a-server-with-ansible/),  [Ashley Rich](https://github.com/A5hleyRich/wordpress-ansible), and [Digital Ocean](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04)

 It will perform the following:
+* Setup (not initial deploy)/manage Debian 10 (Buster), 11 (Bullseye), 12 (Bookworm) (and Proxmox 6,7,8) physical machines, LXC and VM (Proxmox) instances
-* Create a new ansible "super user" with with root privileges and public key authentication on your proxmox and debian machines as well as the containers
+* Create a new Ansible "super user" with with root privileges and public key authentication on your Proxmox and Debian machines as well as the containers
 * Set root user credentials, and a primary user credentials, ssh keys, sudoers to root
 * Implement several SSH hardening techniques
 * Configure the timezone and enable time synchronization
 * Modify the hostname and hosts file
 * Install the admin's account with some nice .bashrc settings
 * Install a package baseline appropriate for laptops, desktops, virtualisation hosts, containers, as appropriate
-* Override some of debian's more annoying defaults
+* Override some of Debian's more annoying defaults per my opinionated opinion
-* Manage tasmota settings on your IOT devices
+* Manage Tasmota settings on your IOT devices
-* Manage openwrt settings on your openwrt devices, including installing VLANs 10,30,40,70 and configuring radios on them
+* Manage OpenWRT settings on your OpenWRT devices, including installing VLANs 10,30,40,70 and configuring radios on them

+## What aren't we?

+This playbook does not deploy Proxmox from scratch.
+It also doesn't require Proxmox - but I find it very helpful.
+It can convert an existing Proxmox cluster into being managed like any of our other Debian SOE's (as far as our SOE interaction is concerned - user accounts, keys, SOE configuration, backups, parts of networking;
+however our playbooks don't do Proxmox management on the Proxmox cluster).
+Likewise, we don't rely on any aspect of that (I do it, because I want my helpful tools to also be used on my Proxmox cluster).
+It doesn't deploy new VMs/CTs via Proxmox yet - you still need to deploy them some other means, or manually.
+We also don't preclude you doing management outside these playbooks.
+And of course, not practicing what I preach, I don't have a properly thought out dev environment nor have any automated testing infrastructure, because I ain't doing anything important here.
+It doesn't manage every aspect of machines - plenty of my machines can be redeployed from scratch and will come up identically because their OS settings are managed via these plays, and I have otherwise bind mounted their data into their LXC containers, but someone had to populate that data and application configuration in the first place.
+And the Proxmox cluster, Ceph installation and configuration get managed the Proxmox way.
+But Ceph secrets distribution and mounting on clients?
+We can manage that here.

+While it can manage OpenWRT installations, it similarly isn't going to deploy OpenWRT from scratch (although we can now apply a sysconfig update and keep your firmware versions encoded into our config!), and you'll want to set up initial networking, switching, wifi radio, etc at initial installation time, but we come along and install our packages and configs then tweak those UCI settings per our config.

+Similarly story for Tasmota - very few of my devices have had their GPIOs programmed through these playbooks, for example.
+But every time I shift an AP around, I update the relevant primary/failover SSID of all my Tasmota devices.
+It wouldn't be much work to arrange firmware to be patched like in the OpenWRT playbook either (makes me more nervous, but is it any harder to open up a bricked 240v smart plug with triangle security screws vs a bricked TP-Link Archer D7 v1 held together with fragile plastic clips?).

+We are not DRY - many configs have to be specified all over the place.
+Sorry.

-# What can we automate, what point-and-drool do we still need to do?
+## What can we automate, what point-and-drool do we still need to do?

-For physical boxes, VMs and LXC containers, I take the vanilla debian install where I've just clicked through the install ISO steps in a fairly braindead fashion (our playbooks goes and fixes a bunch of things asked in install anyway), apply bootstrap.yml first, then initial_server_config.yml to bring the configuration up to my SOE and upon any further update to my config or after the machine is patched.
-I don't automate the entire playbook being played because I still have far too many pets and manual changes that need checking, and the playbook is quite slow to run all the way through, so I'm frequently using `--diff`, `--check` and `--tags` to limit the scope of changes to what I'm currently concerned with.
+For physical boxes, VMs and LXC containers (both provided through Proxmox in my case), I rely on the machine being deployed the traditional manual way (haven't yet automated talking to the Proxmox API, even though the Proxmox boxes themselves are managed in this playbook like any other Debian box).
+We take this vanilla Debian install where I've just clicked through the install ISO steps in a fairly braindead fashion (I haven't setup Debian fully-automated, nor preseed or anything like that; our playbooks goes and then fixes a bunch of things asked in install anyway), apply bootstrap.yml first, then initial_server_config.yml to bring the configuration up to my SOE and upon any further update to my config or after the machine is patched.
+I don't automate the entire playbook being regularly played or setup automated drift-detection, because I still have far too many pets and manual changes that need checking, and the playbook is quite slow to run all the way through, so I'm frequently using `--diff`, `--check` and `--tags` to limit the scope of changes to what I'm currently concerned with.
 It would be easy to email myself an output of `--check --diff initial_server_config.yml` every night, but I get enough email as-is.

-For OpenWRT APs and tasmota configurations however, we still rely on some manual configuration for a new device from scratch before applying these playbooks - but it does make it easier to wholesale change all of your SSIDs for example.
+For OpenWRT APs and Tasmota configurations however, we still rely on some manual configuration for a new device from scratch before applying these playbooks - but it does make it easier to wholesale change all of your SSIDs for example.
 For upgrades however, we can automate all of the tasks needed to bring your device back into compliance with your config without any manual configuration.
-I apply it routinely after any minor upgrade of the openwrt device, perhaps checking with `--diff` `--check` first if I'm a little nervous.
+I apply it routinely after any minor upgrade of the OpenWRT device, perhaps checking with `--diff` `--check` first if I'm a little nervous.
 I do test on my VMs first (sometimes I'm even sensible enough to test on one of my virtualised APs before I test it on my internet gateway), and take a snapshot manually beforehand.
 For major upgrades, it hasn't broken majorly for me yet, but my planning tends to be a little more careful around these events.
-For setting up a new openwrt AP, my manual configuration tends to be limited to setting switch vlan tagging information in /etc/config/network, and assigning radio0 and radio1 consistently with my other devices, before letting
+For setting up a new OpenWRT AP, my manual configuration tends to be limited to setting switch vlan tagging information in /etc/config/network, and assigning radio0 and radio1 consistently with my other devices, before letting